taataa/tapspace/docs/api/v2/index.md

         - a [Point](#tapspacegeometrypoint).
 The pivot point for the types 'S', 'R', 'SR'.
 Default is null.
       - *angle*
         - a [Direction](#tapspacegeometrydirection).
 The line angle for the freedom type 'L'.
 Default is null.
-  - *applicator*
-    - optional string, one of 'item', 'viewport'.
-Default is 'item'.
-This selects the applicator function that applies the pinch transformation to the target element.

 <p style="margin-bottom: 0">Makes the source emit:</p>